dfkaye/dfkaye-blog/content/demos/calculator/index.md

 + explain SAM pattern and why the calculator is based on it
 + explain Dependency injection and why the pattern uses it (tests!)
 + fix expression text overflow (layout breakages)
++ the view is the *client* and therefore must manage its own concerns separately from "the state."

 {{< rawhtml >}}
 <div id="fixture">